aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/slide/_index.md

 ```

-Returns a Thumbnail BufferedImage object with custom scaling.
+Returns a Thumbnail Image object with custom scaling.

 --------------------